 3. Buffer

-If you heard that Buffer limited its free plan features, you may want to take a second look because they recently restored two of the most missed features – default profiles and turning off link shortening, which make the free plan a good option for many.
+If you heard that Buffer limited its free plan1 features, you may want to take a second look because they recently restored two of the most missed features – default profiles and turning off link shortening, which make the free plan a good option for many.

 The best word to describe Buffer is simple, which is both a positive and a negative.
 It’s easy to use, but has more basic features than other tools.
 One of the biggest differences is that Buffer only allows you to manage limited social media channels.